Qocho: Manichaeism

 The Uyghur ruling family of Qocho were mainly practitioners of Manichaeism until the early 11th century, although by the 960s, they also supported Buddhism.
 When Al-Muqtadir (r.
-908-932) of the Abbasid Caliphate began persecuting Manichaeans in what is now Iraq, the ruler of Qocho sent a letter to Nasr II of the Samanid Empire threatening to retaliate against Muslims in his realm.
-Manichaean monks accompanied Uyghur embassies from 934-951 while between 965-1022, the accompanying monks were Buddhists.
+908–932) of the Abbasid Caliphate began persecuting Manichaeans in what is now Iraq, the ruler of Qocho sent a letter to Nasr II of the Samanid Empire threatening to retaliate against Muslims in his realm.
+Manichaean monks accompanied Uyghur embassies from 934 to 951, while between 965 and 1022, the accompanying monks were Buddhists.
 Manichaeism in Qocho probably reached its peak in 866 and was gradually replaced by Buddhism afterward.
 This shift was noticeable by 1008 when Manichaean temples were converted to Buddhist temples.
 Part of the reason for Manichaeism's decline may have been the lifestyle of the Manichaean clergy.
 A decree discovered in Turpan reports that Manichaean clerics lived in great comfort, possessed estates with serfs and slaves, ate fine food, and wore expensive garments.
+One of the most important medieval Uyghur documents is a 9th-century decree to a Manichaean monastery affixed with 11 seals in Chinese characters saying: "Seal of the cabinet minister and of the Il Ugasi ministers of the great, fortunate Uyghur government."
+The document details a dramatized dialogue between Mani and a prince, and testifies to the rich cultural life of the Qocho kingdom.

 Chinese Buddhism

 Tang rule over Qocho and Turfan left a lasting Chinese Buddhist influence on the area.
-Tang names remained on more than 50 Buddhist temples with Emperor Taizong of Tang's edicts stored in the "Imperial Writings Tower " and Chinese dictionaries like Jingyun, Yupian, Tang yun, and da zang jing (Buddhist scriptures) stored inside the Buddhist temples.
+Tang names remained on more than 50 Buddhist temples with Emperor Taizong of Tang's edicts stored in the "Imperial Writings Tower" and Chinese dictionaries like Jingyun, Yupian, Tang yun, and da zang jing (Buddhist scriptures) stored inside the Buddhist temples.
 Uyghur Buddhists studied the Chinese language and used Chinese books like the Thousand Character Classic and the Qieyun.
 It was written that "In Qocho city were more than fifty monasteries, all titles of which are granted by the emperors of the Tang dynasty, which keep many Buddhist texts as the Tripiṭaka, Tangyun, Yupuan, Jingyin etc."

 The Uyghurs of Qocho continued to produce the Chinese Qieyun rime dictionary and developed their own pronunciations of Chinese characters.
 They viewed the Chinese script as "very prestigious" so when they developed the Old Uyghur alphabet, based on the Syriac script, they deliberately switched it to vertical like Chinese writing from its original horizontal position in Syriac.

-Persian monks still maintained a Manichaean temple in the kingdom but the 10th century Persian geography book Hudud al-'Alam called Qocho, the capital city, a "Chinese town".
+While Persian monks still maintained a Manichaean temple in the kingdom, there was continued respect for Tang dynasty legacies and Buddhism.
+There were over fifty Buddhist temples, the name inscriptions on their gates all presented by the Tang court.
+The edicts of Emperor Taizong of Tang were carefully stored in an "Imperial Writings Tower."
+Indeed, the 10th century Persian geography book Hudud al-'Alam called Qocho, the capital city, "Chinese town".